danielrherber/pm-architectures-project/src/structured/README.md

 ---
 ### Definitions and Usage
+See the technical report at the following [link](https://ise.illinois.edu/undergraduate/research-experience/reu-projects/enumeration-of-design-architecture.pdf) for more information.

 **Structured Component**: Every component has a specified number of ports indicating how many connections to the component are allowed.
 A simple component is defined as a component where the labeling of the individual connections is not important, while the distinction between connections is essential for structured components.
 An example of a structured component would be a planetary gear.
 This type of gear can be represented as a 3-port component but these ports represent the sun, ring, and planet gears, respectively.

 **Structured Graph**: In a structured graph, every structured component is represented by a complete graph with the number of vertices equal to the number of ports.
 Each vertex is uniquely labeled so that the connections are unique and discernible.